Alexz Johnson: 2008–2009: Major label debut album

 The producer for the album became Greg Wells after Johnson was introduced to him through his brother Rob Wells, one of the songwriters for Instant Star.
 The new arrangement with Epic Records also affected the line-up of artists for the Instant Star 4 soundtrack, as the record label allowed her a maximum of four songs on Instant Star 4.
 In her MySpace blog of February 15, 2008, Johnson indicated that she was planning an extensive tour around her new album, saying of her songs that, "I can't wait to perform them live!
 Looking forward to seeing all of your faces!"
 Johnson also began working with multi-instrumentalist Luis Conte and legendary strings expert Paul Buckmaster.
 Five songs were posted on her MySpace page by her record company on June 11, 2008.
 These songs were supposed to appear in her upcoming album and were entitled: "Easy", "Swallowed", "Chicago", "Golden", and "Running With the Devil".

 Johnson appeared in the hit CW series Smallville episode "Legion", as the superheroine Saturn Girl.
 The episode aired on January 15, 2009.
 She was the second actress from Instant Star to appear in the show, the first one being Laura Vandervoort.
-She also appeared in the TV-movie version of the Lois Duncan novel Stranger With My Face, in which she plays twin sisters who were separated at birth.
+She also appeared in the TV-film version of the Lois Duncan novel Stranger With My Face, in which she plays twin sisters who were separated at birth.
 She stated that the filming—which included a dramatic scene in which her two characters conflict through astral projection, leading to a fall off a cliff and into a waterfall—was so mentally and physically demanding, that she felt like she could never take on another role like it again.
-It premiered on Lifetime Movie network on August 29, 2009.
+It premiered on Lifetime on August 29, 2009.
 The director of Stranger With My Face, Jeff Renfroe, greatly praised what he saw when working with Johnson and her costar Andrew Francis.
 "They're both young actors who came from the school of working from the gut and not trying to intellectualize everything."